jeezzemax/kendo-docs/howto/use-cors-with-all-modern-browsers.md

 Why just a chance?

 The header is capable of specifying *which* remote sites are allowed to load the cross-origin resources.
-For example, consider the following CORS header in a hypothetical response from kendoui.com:
+For example, consider the following CORS header in a hypothetical response:

 **Access-Control-Allow-Origin: [http://htmlui.com](http://htmlui.com/)**

-With this configuration, only scripts that originate from [http://htmlui.com](http://htmlui.com/) are allowed to load resources from kendoui.com.
-Any other domain trying to use Ajax to load resources from kendoui.com will be given the standard security error message.
+With this configuration, only scripts that originate from [http://htmlui.com](http://htmlui.com/) are allowed to load resources from telerik.com.
+Any other domain trying to use Ajax to load resources from telerik.com will be given the standard security error message.
 In this way, site owners can limit which domains are allowed to load their resources with CORS.

 Alternatively, site owners can grant wide-open access with the always ready to party asterisk: